Good and Bad Passwords How-To

 Goals of the Cracker

-The goal of the cracker is to obtain the root account password on
+The goal of crackers has been to obtain the root account password on

 in the wheel, security, or root group may have significant value.